 "So," he said, voice low and smooth, hint of a Kansas accent.
 "What kind of pie do you have?"

 Besides him, the younger man – almost a boy, really – snorted at some private joke, but didn't turn to face the waitress.
 He seemed content staring out through the glass at the sweltering heat of the road.

 The waitress sighed and replied, "Apple, pecan, cherry and key lime."

-"Which do you recommend?" the man with the green eyes asked, an underlying charm present in every syllable.
+"Which do you recommend?" the man with the green eyes asked; underlying charm oozing in every syllable.

-"Well, the key lime is great but it's an acquired taste," she replied, with a little hint of a smile.
+"Well, the key lime is great but it's an acquired taste," she said.

 The man seemed to be contemplating something and then he said, "I haven't had key lime in ten years."

 "When you had it did you like it?" she asked, almost shyly now under the brilliance of his smile.

 He shrugged and then leaned ever so slightly over the counter as if about to whisper a precious secret.
 "No, but that don't mean much, I was a completely different person back then."
 He sat back and rested his hands together; the waitress seemed to notice something on the palm of his left hand, something that looked like a deep, red slash.
 His hand was gone before she could comment or even realise that she had seen anything at all.
 "Let's give that key lime a day in court and a big old glass of non fat milk."